Learning with Incomplete Context: Linear Contextual Bandits with Pretrained Imputation: INTRODUCTION

 \subsection{Related works}

 \textbf{Bandits with partially observed contexts.} Given its importance, a substantial literature has studied contextual bandits with partially observed contexts.
 Many works impose parametric assumptions on the full context, such as i.i.d.
 Gaussian contexts or linear dynamical systems with additive Gaussian noise \citep{kim2023contextual, park2022regret, park2024thompson, zeng2025partially, xu2021generalized}.
-Others allow more general distributions but with restrictions, such as fixed, time-invariant contexts \citep{kim2025linear}, or contexts missing completely at random \citep{jang2022high}.
-A closely related work is \citet{hu2025pre}, which considers nonlinear bandits with i.i.d. partially observed contexts and leverages pretrained models with orthogonal statistical learning to derive regret bounds.
-In contrast, we study linear bandits with general contexts that may be dependent, nonstationary, free of parametric assumptions, and missing not at random, and we establish both upper and lower bounds to ensure near-optimality.
-Another related line of work analyzes corrupted contexts and benchmarks against a mixture of contextual and multi-armed bandits \citep{bouneffouf2020online}, whereas our auxiliary data enable comparison to the stronger benchmark of the optimal full-context policy.
+In contrast, we do not impose parametric assumptions on the context distribution, which can be misspecified in complex applications.
+Other works allow more general distributions but with restrictions, such as fixed, time-invariant contexts \citep{kim2025linear}, or contexts missing completely at random (MAR) \citep{jang2022high}.
+Compared to these works, we allow the context process to be dependent, nonstationary, and missing not at random (MNAR).
+A closely related work is \citet{hu2025pre}, which considers nonlinear bandits with i.i.d. partially observed contexts (including both MAR and MNAR scenarios) and leverages pretrained models with orthogonal statistical learning to derive regret upper bounds.
+Compared to \citet{hu2025pre}, we focus on linear contextual bandits with potentially dependent and nonstationary contexts and provide both upper and matching lower bounds, establishing near-optimal regret in this setting.
+Finally, another related line of work analyzes corrupted contexts and benchmarks against a mixture of contextual and multi-armed bandits \citep{bouneffouf2020online}, whereas our auxiliary data enable comparison to the stronger benchmark of the optimal full-context policy.

 \textbf{Connections to broader areas.} Our work also relates to AI-assisted decision-making, where pretrained models support online policies \citep{tianhui2024active, zhang2025contextual, chen2021decision, janner2021offline, lin2023transformers, lee2023supervised, ye2025lola, cao2024hr}, and to the broad literature on imputation-based methods in statistics and machine learning, from the classical EM algorithm \citep{dempster1977maximum} to modern ML-based approaches \citep{xia2024prediction, angelopoulos2023prediction}.
 We differ by focusing specifically on the missing-context issue in online bandits, providing regret bounds that guide the principled use of pretrained imputation for sequential decisions.
-A more complete literature review is deferred to the Appendix.
+A more complete literature review is deferred to the Appendix~\ref{litrev}.

 \paragraph{Notation} For a positive integer $n$, we write $[n] = \{1,2,\dots,n\}$.
 For a vector $\bv=\left(v_1,v_2, \dots, v_n\right)^\top \in \R^n$, $\|\bv\|_2=\sqrt{\sum_{i=1}^n v_i^2}$ and $\|\bv\|_{\infty}=\max_i\left|v_i\right|$. $\bI_{n} \in \R^{n\times n}$ denotes the $n$-by-$n$ identity matrix.
 For positive functions $f(n)$ and $g(n)$, we write $f(n) \gtrsim g(n)$, $f(n) = \Omega(g(n))$ or $g(n) = \cO(f(n))$ if for some constant $C > 0$, we have $f(n)/g(n) \ge C$ for all sufficiently large $n$.
 We write $f(n) = \tilde{\cO}(g(n))$ if $f(n) = \cO(g(n)\mathrm{polylog}(n))$, that is, there exist constants $C,k>0$ such that $f(n) \le C g(n) (\log n)^k$ for all sufficiently large $n$.